 Build KIS Image (Kernel, Initrd, System)

 A KIS image is a collection of image components that are not associated with a dedicated use case.
-This means from a KIWI NG perspective we don’t know in which environment these components are later used.
-The predecessor of this image type was called pxe under the assumption that the components will be used in a pxe boot environment.
-However this assumption is not neccessarily true and the image components are used in a different way.
-Because there are so many possible deployment strategies for a kernel plus initrd and optional system root filesystem, KIWI NG provides this as generic KIS type that is generically usable.
+This means that as far as KIWI NG is concerned, it is not known in which environment these components are expected to be used.
+The predecessor of this image type was called pxe under the assumption that the components will be used in a PXE boot environment.
+However, this assumption is not always true, and the image components may be used in different ways.
+Because there are so many possible deployment strategies for a kernel plus initrd and an optional system root filesystem, KIWI NG provides this as the universal KIS type.

-The former pxe image type will continue to exist but is expected to be used only in combination with the legacy netboot infrastructure as described in Build PXE Root File System Image for the legacy netboot infrastructure.
+The former pxe image type still exists, but it is expected to be used only in combination with the legacy netboot infrastructure, as described in Build PXE Root Filesystem Image for the legacy netboot infrastructure.

-To add a KIS build to your appliance, create a type element with image set to kis in your config.xml as shown below:
+To add a KIS build to an appliance, create a type element with image set to kis in config.xml, as shown below:

 <preferences>